Obituary from the Pittsburgh Post-Gazette

-Donald G. Adam, Professor Emeritus of English Literature at Chatham College, died early Wednesday morning at UPMC Shadyside Hospital.
+Donald G. Adam, Professor Emeritus of English Literature at Chatham College, died early Wednesday morning, April 2, at UPMC Shadyside Hospital.
 He had been hospitalized for treatment of pulmonary fibrosis.

 Dr. Adam was born in Cleveland in 1935, the eldest child of Malcolm G. Adam and Lois Lane Adam.
 The family — now including younger brother Richard — subsequently moved to Birmingham, Michigan, where the boys graduated from Birmingham High School.
 Donald graduated from Birmingham High School in 1953, receiving several academic honors.

 He attended Harvard College from 1953-1956 and 1958-59, receiving an A.B. in English in 1959.
 While at Harvard, he became involved with the Cambridge theater community, in connection with which he met Nancy Jackson Tuttle of Radcliffe College, whom he married in January 1957.
 Their son Andrew was born later that year, and their daughter Elizabeth Hollister (Holly) Adam in 1959.